tchajed/personal-website-demo/README.md

 ## Using the template

-Once you have node installed, you can compile and view the site by running the following in a terminal at the command line, in the directory with this repo:
+Once you have node installed, you can compile and view the site by running the following in a terminal at the command line, in the directory with this repo (if you're using Visual Studio Code, its built-in terminal can do this, too):

 ```sh
 npm install